Monitor your cluster metrics with Prometheus - Amazon EKS

 Important

-You must set up your aws-auth ConfigMap to give the scraper in-cluster permissions.
+• If you create a Prometheus scraper using the AWS CLI or AWS API, you need to adjust its configuration to give the scraper in-cluster permissions.
 For more information, see Configuring your Amazon EKS cluster in the Amazon Managed Service for Prometheus User Guide.

-Step 2: View Prometheus scraper details
+Step 2: Use the Prometheus metrics

-To see more details about the scraper, choose a scraper ID link.
-For example, you can view the scraper configuration, Amazon Resource Name (ARN), remote write URL, and networking information.
+To see more details about a scraper, choose the scraper ID link.
+For example, you can view the ARN, environment, workspace ID, IAM role, configuration, and networking information.
 You can use the scraper ID as input to Amazon Managed Service for Prometheus API operations like DescribeScraper and DeleteScraper.
-You can also use the API to create more scrapers.
+For more information on using the Prometheus API, see the Amazon Managed Service for Prometheus API Reference.